Among the many types of honey, one that is most widely available is Clover Honey.

-Clover honey is noted for providing several health benefits.
+This honey provides several health benefits.

 Research studies have shown that raw clover honey is a way better choice than table sugar in terms of lowering cholesterol levels and triglyceride levels.

 However, health professionals have cautioned on more than moderate consumption.
-Studies likewise show that the calories in this type of honey is way higher as it has carbohydrates in the form of natural sugar.
+Studies likewise show that the calories in this type of honey are way higher as it has carbohydrates in the form of natural sugar.

 This honey variety helps stabilize blood pressure.
 Whether this is backed by medical research studies is yet to be known.

-Hence, raw honey, clover or other varieties, should not be taken in place of prescribed medications.
+Hence, raw honey, clover, or other varieties, should not be taken in place of prescribed medications.

 There is no fat or protein content in organic clover honey, but there are traces of zinc, potassium, iron, and magnesium.